Put-in-Bay GPS Usage Can Save Lives!

 It is my opinion GPS (Global Positioning System) is somewhere between being a lifesaver and the most annoying technological device ever created.
 I first encountered GPS in 2001 while visiting Japan.
 Our driver was using the GPS to get us to our meetings on time.
 The personality of this GPS device was a young Japanese woman.
-A quick diatribe here, many people choose women over men’s voices to give them directions, hmmm.
+A short diatribe here, many people choose women’s over men’s voices to give them directions, hmmm.

 Well, this is way more respect than I have for my GPS.
 Last month I was on a trip driving back from the east coast.
-A large snowstorm was on the way and I needed to get back to the island.
+A significant snowstorm was on the way, and I needed to get back to the island.
 I often take time to research my route using Google Maps before I go and have strong opinions formed about my route selection, but it turns out so does the GPS.

-So here I am going down the road and the GPS is telling me to turn off the highway I am on, but I am certain staying on is my best choice given the path of the storm.
-Well, the GPS gets really upset and starts telling me to get off and go back.
+So here I am going down the road, and the GPS is telling me to turn off the highway I am on, but I am certainly staying on is my best choice given the path of the storm.
+Well, the GPS gets upset and starts telling me to get off and return.
 It is me versus the devil.
 The GPS is essentially saying, “You’re going past the exit, Stupid.”
-This really annoying problem persisted for 20 miles before I shut it off and restarted.
+This annoying problem persisted for 20 miles before I shut it off and restarted.

-Which is exactly what happened to me.
-With no map handy, in an area I don’t know well, I decided to “trust” my GPS.
-Why I let myself be sucked into its directions I will never understand.
+Which is precisely what happened to me.
+With no map handy in an area I don’t know well, I decided to “trust” my GPS.
+Why I let myself be sucked into its directions, I will never understand.
 Thanks to my GPS, we could not have made a shorter “beeline” to the worst part of the storm and biggest traffic snarl.
-Here I am sitting on Interstate 84, a foot of snow on the ground and the highway is closed, but at least I know where I am, marooned by my GPS!
+Here I am, sitting on Interstate 84, a foot of snow on the ground, and the highway is closed, but at least I know where I am!
+I am marooned by my GPS!

-So how does this relate to our island?
-Well, last summer I saw my first golf cart with a GPS on the island.
-At first, I was surprised, and then a bit worried.
+So how does this relate to Put-in-Bay Island?
+Well, last summer, I saw my first golf cart with a GPS on the island.
+At first, I was surprised and then a bit worried.
 What if an unsuspecting user follows the GPS through the dirt roads of Victory Woods or looks for the missing portion of Erie Road or Victory Lane?

 I have spoken with a few folks who have enjoyed long detours following their instincts while on the island.
-They don’t need “no stinking map,” so a GPS can’t really hurt I suppose.
-Maybe it replaces all the island maps.
+They don’t need “no stinking map,” so a GPS can’t really hurt, I suppose.
+Maybe it will replace all the island maps.
 We can save some trees, reduce wasted “island time” (or is that “wasted island time”) and provide some extra revenue for the Put-in-Bay Golf Carts.